PREP STEPS FOR BUSINESS TAXES

 - If the IRS is seizing your money, get the levy notice.

 - Contact Mr. Hopkins in Colorado Springs or Pueblo for a consultation.

 - Bring the above documents with you to the consultation.
 See you there!

 Various Business Taxes

-However, with help from our offices to properly prepare you should receive a Letter 2057C for relief from liability for Form 941 & W-2 penalties.
-Or, maybe a Letter 3786C for relief from Form 940 penalties or a Notice CP141R for relief from Form 990 penalties.
+However, with help from our offices to properly prepare, you should receive a Letter 2057C for relief from liability for Form 941 & W-2 penalties, a Letter 3786C for relief from Form 940 penalties or a Notice CP141R for relief from Form 990 penalties.

 Income Tax Audits